oracle-livelabs/partner-solutions/monitor-oracle-apex-apps-with-oci-custom-metrics/create-an-oracle-apex-automation-to-publish-custom-metrics/create-an-oracle-apex-automation-to-publish-custom-metrics.md

 1. If the custom metrics were published successfully, then it show up in the graphs.
 You may have to attempt a few failed logins on the application to see a chart similar to the one below.
 ![Custom metrics showing some failed user logins.](./images/view-the-posted-custom-metrics.png)

+> **Note:** It may take a while for the posted custom metrics to show up in the Metrics Explorer.
+If you do not see the expected changes in the chart, try again later, adjusting the start and end times as necessary.

 You may now **proceed to the next lab**.

 ## Acknowledgements